Continuity of the bending map: Convex pleated surfaces

 The existence of a polygonal approximation to any arc $\hat f(\hat k)$ intersecting at most once any leaf of $\hat f(\hat L)$ is proved in \cite{ceg}.\\

-The {\em bending measure} $\int_{\hat k}\! d\hat\lambda$ along $\hat k$ is defined by $\int_{\hat k}\! d\hat\lambda=\inf_{\textgoth P}\sum_{i=1}^p \theta(\Pi_{\hat f(\hat x_{i})},\Pi_{\hat f(\hat x_{i+1})})$ where ${\textgoth P}$ runs over all polygonal approximations to $\hat f(\hat k)$.
+The {\em bending measure} $\int_{\hat k}\! d\hat\lambda$ along $\hat k$ is defined by $\int_{\hat k}\! d\hat\lambda=\inf_{\textgoth P}\sum_{i=1}^{p-1} \theta(\Pi_{\hat f(\hat x_{i})},\Pi_{\hat f(\hat x_{i+1})})$ where ${\textgoth P}$ runs over all polygonal approximations to $\hat f(\hat k)$.

-It is shown in \cite[section 1.11]{sull} that this defines a transverse measure $\lambda$ on the pleating locus of $f$.\\
+It is shown in \cite[section 1.11]{sull} that this defines a transverse measure $\hat \lambda$ on the pleating locus of $\hat f$.\\

-A polygonal approximation ${\textgoth P}=\{(\hat x^i,\Pi^i)\}$ to a path $f(k)$ is an {\em $(\alpha,s)$-approximation} if \begin{description} \item - $\max_{1\leq i\leq p}\theta(\Pi_{i},\Pi_{i+1})<\alpha$ and \item - $\max d_{\Hp^2}(\hat x_i,\hat x_{i+1})<s$. \end{description}
+A polygonal approximation ${\textgoth P}=\{(\hat x_i,\Pi_i)\}$ to a path $\hat f(\hat k)$ is an {\em $(\alpha,s)$-approximation} if \begin{description} \item - $\max_{1\leq i\leq p-1}\theta(\Pi_{i},\Pi_{i+1})<\alpha$ and \item - $\max d_{\Hp^2}(\hat x_i,\hat x_{i+1})<s$. \end{description}

-The existence of a $(\delta,\eps)$-approximation for any $(\delta,\eps)$, and any arc $\hat k$ is shown in \cite{sull}.
+The existence of a $(\delta,\eps)$-approximation for any $(\delta,\eps)$, and any arc $\hat f(\hat k)$ is shown in \cite{sull}.
 In the sequel we will need to have $(\delta,\eps)$-approximations with bounded length.
-The following lemma shows there existence.
+The following lemma shows their existence.